Page 5 — Prompt Flow & Agents

 Tab 4 — Metadata

-The Metadata tab provides a spreadsheet-like view of all your data tables, columns, relationships, and descriptions.
+The Metadata tab provides a tabular view of all your data tables, columns, relationships, and descriptions.
+It now includes the Use Case Summary feature for documenting your data context.

 Page Header Summary